Pinklemonade33/No-More-Reports/README.md

 ### Scaling

-This purpose behind data file objects and report objects is to scale this application with new reports that I believed that I would one day have to do.
+The purpose behind data file objects and report objects is to scale this application with new reports that I believed that I would one day have to do.
 Any time I would need further analysis, I could do the work then copy and paste the code I used into the report object as a method I could use another time if I needed to.
-If I want to create a new report and that report requires the results of a few other reports, I can very simply just composite those needed reports into my report.
+If I want to create a new report and that report requires the results of a few other reports, I can very simply just composite those needed reports into my report class.

 ## Important note